-- Send your completed application, supporting documents and payment by registered mail or personally deliver them to the Registrar of Condominiums within 10 days of receiving the original decision.
+- Send your completed application, supporting documents and payment by registered mail or personally deliver them to the Registrar of Condominiums within 20 days of the date of the original decision.

 - The Registrar of Condominiums dates the Notice of Appeal (your completed application), assigns a condominium appeals officer to your appeal and returns your Notice of Appeal (your completed application).